 As teachers, we often feel like we don’t have enough time.
 Between administrative tasks, compiling and analyzing data, parent communication, lesson planning, and grading, it can quickly become overwhelming.
-I spend entirely too much time talking with peers, and too little time being productive, and so I’m always feeling like I need to catch up and these time-saving tips help me keep my sanity.
+I spend entirely too much time talking with peers, and too little time being productive, and so I’m always feeling like I need to catch up.
+These time-saving tips help me keep my sanity.
 I’ve picked up lots of little tricks along the way: some of these tips for teachers I always use, and others, save me tons of time when I actually follow them.
 While I’m sure these all of these time-saving tips for teachers are not new for you, I hope you find a few new teacher tips to try and that some remind you how you can save precious minutes in your days.

 Teacher Tips #1: Follow curriculum routines